r1ddx2/Bitcon-iOS-Development-Bootcamp/README.md

   </br>

-  [Bitcon](https://github.com/r1ddx2/Bitcon-iOS-Development-Bootcamp) is a single view app that fetches top 25 crypto currencies according to their market cap, and converts their value into US dollars. <br>
+  [Bitcon](https://github.com/r1ddx2/Bitcon-iOS-Development-Bootcamp) is a single view app that fetches the top 25 crypto currencies according to their market cap.
+It returns a scroll list of the top 25 crypto currencies and can convert the value of the chosen currency into US dollars. <br>
+  I am currently learning iOS developmetn and this is a simple practice on how to work with RESTful APIs. <br>
   This is a modified version of [ByteCoin App](https://github.com/appbrewery/ByteCoin-iOS13-Completed).
 The original app fetches real time rate of specific currencies.